rlopzc/logger_exporter/README.md

 - `config :logger, LoggerExporter, :metadata`.
 Metadata to log.
 Defaults to `[]`
 - `config :logger, LoggerExporter, :exporter`.
 Allows selection of a exporter implementation.
 Defaults to `LoggerExporter.Exporters.LokiExporter`
 - `config :logger, LoggerExporter, :batch_every_ms`.
 The time (in ms) between every batch request.
 Default value is 2000 (2 seconds)
 - `config :logger, LoggerExporter, :host`.
-The host of the service.
+The host of the service without the path.
+The path is inferred by the exporter.
 Required
 - `config :logger, LoggerExporter, :app_name`.
 The name of the app to use as label for `Loki`.
 Required if using `LokiExporter`
 - `config :logger, LoggerExporter, :environment_name`.
 The name of the environment to use as label for `Loki`.
 Required if using `LokiExporter`
 - `config :logger, LoggerExporter, :http_auth`.
 See below
+- `config :logger, :send_to_http` If set to false, the library will not make any actual API calls.
+This is useful for test or dev environments.
+Default value is true

 ### HTPP Auth